Natural Depression Fighter: Omega-3s

 Then, slowly add omega-3s, while “weaning” off the medication.

 You must go slowly.
 Changing intake of any prescription drug is a delicate matter—you’re asking every cell in your body to modify its behavior.

-I recommend starting with a minimum 1,500 mg/day omega-3 supplement along with your current prescription.
+We recommend starting with a minimum 1,500 mg/day omega-3 supplement along with your current prescription.
 You and your doctor will watch for changes.
-I’ve seen patients who needed quite a bit more to make a difference.
+You might discover that you need quite a bit more to make a difference.

 It won’t happen overnight.
 It might take weeks.
 Everyone’s different.